Kacey Musgraves Says Life Is Tumultuous Right Now While Tearfully Accepting Album of the Year at Grammys

 One of the most sought-after accolades has officially been handed out at the 2019 Grammys!

-Kasey Musgraves won the coveted Album Of The Year Award.
+Kasey Musgraves won the coveted Album Of The Year Award for Golden Hour.
 Fellow nominees included Cardi B's Invasion of Privacy, Brandi Carlile's By the Way, I Forgive You, Drake's Scorpion, H.E.R.'s H.E.R., Janelle Monáe's Dirty Computer, Post Malone's Beerbongs and Bentleys and the Kendrick Lamar-produced Black Panther: The Album, Music From and Inspired By.

 Of this group of artists, Drake, Musgraves and Lamar have all taken home Grammys in years past.